Square knot insignia used by the Boy Scouts of America

 James West Fellowship Award (certificate shown right)

 Description: Knot is composed of green and gold ropes, with the green end worn toward the wearer's right as shown above.
-Device, if presented, is worn centered on knot emblem
+Device, if presented, is worn centered on

 Worn by: Male and Female Scouters, male and female youth members